grscheller/git-notes/notes/git-notes.md

    $ rm file1 file2
    $ rm -r dir1/
 ```

-to actually get rid of them from the working directory.
+To actually get rid of them from the working directory.
 Sometimes one
 run into empty directories when files are removed upstream.

 Lets say you want to remove lots of files.
 For example, lets get rid of